Skip to content

 What Is Sanctum?

 Sanctum brings these layers together into a single managed platform running on hardware you own.
+One config file.
+One dashboard.
+One thing to blame when it breaks.

 Home Automation